What You Need to Know About Logging Equipment Operator

 - Shift Stacker

-In the United States, there were 39,100 jobs for Logging Equipment Operator in 2016.
+There were about 39,100 jobs for Logging Equipment Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Logging Equipment Operator.
-There will be an estimated 4,200 positions for Logging Equipment Operator per year.
+Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.

 The states with the most job growth for Logging Equipment Operator are Oregon, Tennessee, and Kentucky.
 Watch out if you plan on working in Alaska, Georgia, or Vermont.
 These states have the worst job growth for this type of profession.